 Russia is a member of most international safety conventions, including the International Convention for the Safety of Life at Sea 1974 (SOLAS) and the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers 1995 (the STCW Convention).

 ii Port state control

 Russia is a member of the Paris Memorandum of Understanding on Port State Control 1982 (the Paris MOU) and the administration of any seaport in Russia includes a port state control (PSC) office.
 The purpose of PSC offices is to carry out inspections of foreign vessels by the port state within the framework of the requirements of the Paris MOU.
-The activity of the PSC is regulated by:
+The PSC activity is regulated by:

 - the Merchant Shipping Code;

 - the Order of the Russian Ministry of Transport No. 140 of 20 August 2009 'On approval of the general rules for navigation and mooring in the seaports of the Russian Federation and approaches to them';